 Spend quality time outside of caretaking duties.

-It’s only natural that you might fall into a caretaker/patient relationship with your loved one, especially with the added stress of COVID-19 between searching for available vaccine appointments and making sure your elderly loved one stays protected during the ongoing pandemic.
+It’s only natural that you might fall into a caretaker/patient relationship with your loved one.
 But that doesn’t mean you should lose track of your personal connection with each other.
 Spend time together that doesn’t involve caretaking, like gardening or playing a favorite card game or watching a movie together.
 Maybe you have a shared hobby that you can explore together.
 Maintaining a relationship outside of the patient/provider dynamic will help you both feel supported and loved.

 Perform self-wellness checks.